OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-124.md

 ## Psalm 124:2

-> “Had it not been the Lord who was on our side
+> “If the Lord had not been on our side
 > When people rose up against us,

 ## Psalm 124:3

-> Then they would have swallowed us alive,
+> Then they would have devoured us completely,
-> When their anger was kindled against us;
+> When their anger burned fiercely against us;

 ## Psalm 124:4